 - Conceptualise 21st Century literacies as social practices requiring a broad repertoire of knowledge, skills, strategies and understandings;

-- Understand key debates impacting on the teaching of literacy in schools;
+- Understand key debates impacting on the teaching of language and literacy in schools;

 - Understand the development of language and literacy from birth to adulthood;